 Xpress Bass Boats

 Xpress was the first bass boat manufacturer to produce a model with an entirely welded construction design.
-They also released a hyper-fit hull, which offers design details commonly seen in fiberglass high-speed powerboats, offering more performance for those anglers who don’t want to spend all day getting to their favorite spot.
+They also released a hyper-lift hull, which offers design details commonly seen in fiberglass high-speed powerboats, offering more performance for those anglers who don’t want to spend all day getting to their favorite spot.
 In addition to building Xpress bass boats, the company is also known for creating a 22-foot monster known for producing as much as 300 horsepower on the open water.

 StarCraft Bass Boats